-[End of Lecture 19]

-8 RG sampler platter

-In the last lecture, I want to convey some more the huge range of applications of the renormalization group perspective.
+11 RG sampler platter I didn't get this far in lecture, but the goal of this section is to convey some more the huge range of applications of the renormalization group perspective.
+11.1 Disorder [McComb p.60; Creswick, chapter 3.]

-8.1 Desordre

-[McComb p.60; Creswick, chapter 3.]

 I want to emphasize that RG of couplings is a subset of RG of probability distributions.
 So far in this course, we've been studying clean systems, ones whose couplings are the same at each location.
 It is often important and interesting to consider the case where the couplings are only uniform on average.
 Just encoding the values of the couplings in one realization of the system is then quite a job, never mind computing the resulting free energy.
 But for large systems, we can often appeal yet again to the central idea of statistical physics and choose the couplings from some probability distribution.
 (A physical quantity for which this assumption works is said to be 'self-averaging'.)
 This probability distribution will then itself evolve under the RG.

 Let's consider a case where we can study this in detail, namely the nearest-neighbor Ising ferromagnet on hierarchical graphs.
 Such a graph can constructed by a sprouting rule: at each step of the construction, replace each link with some given motif.
-For example, the sprouting rule $\longrightarrow$ $\longrightarrow$ produces the diamond hierarchical lattice.
+For example, the sprouting rule \longrightarrow \longrightarrow produces the diamond hierarchical lattice.
 I denote the new sites in black.
 The beauty of this construction for our purposes is that decimating the black sites precisely undoes the construction step: